Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 They now live in a tent, high on a hill, in one of many makeshift camps that have sprouted just across the border in Bangladesh.

 The attack Kalam took part in was one of dozens of simultaneous attacks on security posts in Myanmar's Rakhine State.
-The Myanmar military responded brutally, in what the United Nations human rights chief called "a textbook example of ethnic cleansing."
+The Myanmar military responded brutally, in what the United Nations human rights chief called a "textbook example of ethnic cleansing."
 And it has led to an exodus of more than half a million Rohingya to Bangladesh, something the U.N. says is "the world's fastest developing refugee crisis."

 Another man who says he is an ARSA fighter, and wishes to be called Abu Alam, tells a story similar to Kalam's.
 In Abu Alam's case, 52 of his fellow Rohingya attackers were killed, he says.

-The men's accounts couldn't be independently verified; Myanmar's government is not allowing independent access to Rakhine and the ARSA leadership isn't talking.
+The men's accounts couldn't be independently verified; Myanmar's government is not allowing independent access to Rakhine, and the ARSA leadership isn't talking.
 But the detail the men provided about the attacks and preparation for them is persuasive.

 Despite their side's heavy losses, and the military's response, both men say the attacks were worth it.